-Russia says 10 people killed in Ukrainian attack on Belgorod
+Russia says 21 people killed in Ukrainian attack on Belgorod

 Ukraine says at least 30 killed in massive Russian air assault

-Belgorod borders Ukraine’s Luhansk, Sumy and Kharkiv regions, some of which were hit by Russian air raids on Ukraine on Friday, in what was one of the deadliest attacks since the war began in February 2022.
-The death toll has risen to 39 from those attacks.
+Belgorod borders Ukraine’s Luhansk, Sumy and Kharkiv regions, some of which were hit by Russian air raids on Ukraine on Friday in what was one of its deadliest attacks since Moscow began its full-scale invasion in February 2022.
+The death toll from those attacks, which damaged a maternity hospital, apartment blocks, and schools, has now risen to at least 41.

-Belgorod is about 600km (373 miles) from the Russian capital, Moscow, and has been a front-line region, serving as a vital base for the Kremlin’s armed forces to launch attacks towards Ukraine.
+Belgorod is about 600km (373 miles) from the Russian capital, Moscow, and has served as a vital base for the Kremlin’s forces to launch attacks towards Ukraine.

+Russia’s Defence Ministry said in a statement the attack would “not go unpunished”.

-Russia’s Defence Ministry said its anti-aircraft units had destroyed 13 Ukrainian rockets over the Belgorod region on Friday.
+The ministry said its anti-aircraft units had destroyed 13 Ukrainian rockets over the Belgorod region on Friday.

-And Russian forces shot down 32 Ukrainian drones across the country, Moscow officials said earlier on Saturday.
+Russian forces also shot down 32 Ukrainian drones across the country, Moscow officials said earlier on Saturday.

-Drones were seen in the skies over Moscow, Bryansk, Oryol, and Kursk regions, the ministry said in a statement.
+Drones were seen in the skies over the Moscow, Bryansk, Oryol, and Kursk regions, the ministry said in a statement.
 All the drones had been destroyed by air defences, it added.

-Cities across western Russia have come under regular attack from drones since May, with Russian officials blaming Kyiv.
+Russia on Saturday requested a meeting of the United Nations Security Council (UNSC) to discuss the deadly strike.

+It was “a terrorist attack by the Kyiv regime against a civilian city,” said Russia’s ambassador to the UN Vasily Nebenzya, claiming that Kyiv targeted a sports centre, an ice rink and a university.

+“There are hundreds of thousands of Russian soldiers in Ukraine.
+There is not a single Ukrainian soldier in Russia,” he said.

+“If Russia wants someone to blame for the deaths of Russians in this war, it should start with President Putin.”

-Ukrainian officials never acknowledge responsibility for attacks on Russian territory or the Crimean Peninsula.
+Ukrainian officials never acknowledge responsibility for attacks on Russian territory or the Crimean Peninsula, which Moscow seized and annexed from Ukraine in 2014.
 However, larger aerial attacks against Russia have previously followed heavy assaults on Ukrainian cities.
+Russia also rejects claims it targets civilians.

 Day of mourning